 Do I Need to Buy a New Foundation when Buying a New Mattress?

 Some of these supporting bases are flexible and some are not.
-In most cases I would say yes to a new foundation in conjunction with your new mattress, but there are exceptions.
+In most cases, I would say yes to a new foundation in conjunction with your new mattress, but there are exceptions.
 If you are putting your mattress on a solid platform, no foundation is necessary unless you need more height.
 Another example where a person would not use a foundation is when they are putting a mattress on an adjustable base because they do not flex.
 The adjustable base will replace the need for a foundation.
-However make sure your mattress is one that can be used on an adjustable base.
+However, make sure your mattress can be used on an adjustable base.

-Most manufacturers of memory foam mattresses recommend a rigid foundation, platform or semi flexible boxspring that basically doesn’t have any give.
-We frequently get asked if a softside waterbed can be used on a foundation or a boxspring designed for a conventional spring mattress and the answer to that is NO!
-A queen 7” deep softside waterbed can weigh 1400-1500lbs.
-Use it with a regular foundation and you may find your self sleeping on the floor.
+Most manufacturers of memory foam mattresses recommend a rigid foundation, platform, or semi-flexible boxspring that doesn’t have any give.
+We frequently get asked if a soft side waterbed can be used on a foundation or a boxspring designed for a conventional spring mattress and the answer to that is NO!
+A queen 7” deep softside waterbed can weigh 1400-1500 lbs.
+Use it with a regular foundation and you may find yourself sleeping on the floor.
 If you want to use it on a platform or drawer pedestal make sure the system has the proper support needed to support the weight of a waterbed.